 - Adviser: The adviser is often the person company leaders confide in and turn to for assistance.
 You are best served by befriending the adviser since they know a lot about what is happening within the company and wield a lot of influence behind the scenes.

 Bill Driscoll, a district president for Accountemps, said office politics are a natural part of workplace dynamics and there are situations where it can't be avoided.

 "The key is to understand what's at the core of politically charged situations, such as personalities or working relationships, and try to resolve issues in a tactful manner," Driscoll said in a statement.
 "If you must get involved, you want to be seen as the diplomat."

-The study was based on surveys of more than 700 workers in North America who are older than 18 and employed in an office environment.
+The study was based on surveys of more than 1,000 U.S. workers who were employed in offices.